New Documentary Reenacts Selena's Final Moments

 While Selena G. was named after Selena Q., the meaning of the Tejano singer's moniker is one that might surprise you.
 The name derives from the Greek word Selene, which means "moon goddess" — yes, Selena's name literally means goddess.
 Tell us that's not incredibly fitting considering the Mexican-American singer was basically born to be a star.

 While Selena's parents haven't revealed the inspiration for naming their youngest daughter, the name has only grown in popularity in the past few years.
 The year Selena passed away, her name was number 91 on the list of most popular baby names.
 It's now in the 285th spot.
+Article

 Visit our new page dedicated to those named after Selena: The Selenas